KelloHitt/compsci235-podcast-app/README.md

 # COMPSCI 235 - Starter Repository for the CS235 Pod Library
 This is a starter repository for the podcasts webapp project of CompSci 235 in Semester 2, 2024.
+I contributed to this repository using my university GitHub account (vcha-uni) and later uploaded it to my personal GitHub account (KelloHitt).

 ## Description